 Any WPC pin produced from 1996 onward will have the updated driver code.

-designers also updated the driver code for a number of popular games
+Williams designers also updated the driver code for a number of popular

-produced before 1996.
-Some examples of earlier games with updated ROMs
+games produced before 1996.
+Some examples of earlier games with updated

 AFM rev 1.13